vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/jupyterhub/jupyterhub.md

 1. [Install Terraform and configure the provider](../../../quick-start) if not already done.

 1. To go through this case, you need a provider version 0.6.0 or higher.
 Make sure that the provider version in the `vkcs_provider.tf` file is not lower.
-If the provider version is lower, [update provider](../../../quick-start#update_terraform).
+If the provider version is lower, [update the provider](../../../quick-start#update_terraform).

 ## 1. Create a JupyterHub instance manifest file